MrR0807/Java_Notes/Building_Microserviecs/Building_Microservices_Sam_Newman.md

 As the JSON Pact specification is created by the consumer, this needs to become an artifact that the producer build has access to.
 You could store this in your CI/CD tool’s artifact repository, or else use the Pact Broker, which allows you to store multiple versions of your Pact specifications.

+### It’s About Conversations

+It is important to understand that **CDCs require good communication and trust between the consumer and producing service.** If both parties are in the same team (or the same person!), then this shouldn’t be hard.
+However, if you are consuming a service provided with a **third party, you may not have the frequency of communication, or trust, to make CDCs work.
+In these situations, you may have to make do with limited larger-scoped integration tests just around the untrusted component.** Alternatively, if you are **creating an API for thousands of potential consumers, such as with a publicly available web service API, you may have to play the role of the consumer yourself.**

+### So Should You Use End-to-End Tests?

+You can view running end-to-end tests prior to production deployment as training wheels.
+While you are learning how CDCs work, and improving your production monitoring and deployment techniques, these end-to-end tests may form a useful safety net, where you are trading off cycle time for decreased risk.
+But as you improve those other areas, you can start to reduce your reliance on end-to-end tests to the point where they are no longer needed.

+### Smoke Tests

+Smoke test suite - a collection of tests designed to be run against newly deployed software to confirm that the deployment worked.
+A simple integration test where we just check that when the system under test is invoked it returns normally and does not blow up.

+### Blue/Green Deployment

+With blue/green, we have two copies of our software deployed at a time, but only one version of it is receiving real requests.

+In production, we have v123 of the customer service live.
+We want to deploy a new version, v456.
+We deploy this alongside v123, but do not direct any traffic to it.
+Instead, we perform some testing in situ against the newly deployed version.
+Once the tests have worked, we direct the production load to the new v456 version of the customer service.

+### Canary Releasing

+**With canary releasing, we are verifying our newly deployed software by directing amounts of production traffic against the system to see if it performs as expected.** “Performing as expected” can cover a number of things, both functional and nonfunctional.
+For example, we could check that a newly deployed service is responding to requests within 500ms, or that we see the same proportional error rates from the new and the old service.

+If the new release is bad, you get to revert quickly.
+If it is good, you can push increasing amounts of traffic through the new version. **Canary releasing differs from blue/green in that you can expect versions to coexist for longer, and you’ll often vary the amounts of traffic.**

+Canary releasing is a powerful technique, and can help you verify new versions of your software with real traffic, while giving you tools to manage the risk of pushing out a bad release.
+It does require a more complex setup, however, than blue/green deployment, and a bit more thought.
+You could expect to coexist different versions of your services for longer than with blue/green, so you may be tying up more hardware for longer than before.
+You’ll also need more sophisticated traffic routing, as you may want to ramp up or down the percentages of the traffic to get more confidence that your release works.

+## Cross-Functional Testing (Nonfunctional Requirements)

+### Performance Tests